-- Demonstrate knowledge and skills needed to design and draft projects ranging from two to three dimensional designs for commercial and residential buildings. - 2.
-Demonstrate basic skills needed to view, print, edit, and create variations of two and three dimensional electronic designs. - 3.
-Develop a professional work ethic needed in the architectural engineering industry. - 4.
+- 1. Design and draft projects ranging from two to three dimensional designs for commercial and residential buildings. - 2.
+View, print, edit, and create variations of two and three dimensional electronic designs. - 3.
+Emulate a professional work ethic needed in the architectural engineering industry. - 4.
 Create an electronic portfolio that represents proficiency in the development of two and three dimensional computer aided designs.